 I ended up getting a foam mattress from a Canadian company based right here in Toronto, AleaSleep.
 If you know me, you’ll know that I love supporting local and Canadian brands so I was even more excited when I found out that their mattresses are also made right in Toronto.

 The particular mattress that I got was the Sanctuary mattress.
-It’s the most expensive out of their three mattresses, however it’s still affordable at $1,799 CAD for a full/double.
 One of the reasons I was attracted to this particular mattress was because of its features.

 The mattress has pressure point relief, targeted lumbar support and works to reduce should pressure.
 It also has temperature control, meaning that it is made with materials that don’t pull in heat, which helps to keep your bed a consistent temperature so that you don’t get overheated at night.
 My bamboo bed sheets have temperature control and it’s one of my favourite things about them, so I was really excited about this feature.